USAFA-ECE/ece281-book/book/lab/lab4.md

     your clock divider to obtain 2 Hz.
 For an idea on how to accomplish this, look at the generic mapping of the clock divider in ICE4 and Lab 3.
-- All component names should match the labels given to them (ex: MooreElevatorController should be labeled MooreElevatorController)
+- All component names should match the labels given to them (ex: elevator_controller should be labeled elevator_controller)
 - All components should have their internal ports labeled so it is clear what a signal is being connected to.

 ## Lab